Megh2005/DeMarketIze-CELO/README.md

-# DeMarket
+# DeMarketIze

-**DeMarket is a revolutionary platform that gamifies market research and rewards users for their participation.
+**DeMarketIze is a revolutionary platform that gamifies market research and rewards users for their participation.
 It's a decentralized application that connects companies seeking market insights with a global community of players ready to provide valuable data.**

 ## The Problem

 Traditional market research is often slow, expensive, and struggles to engage participants.
 Companies face challenges in obtaining authentic data, while users are rarely compensated for their time and insights.

-## The DeMarket Solution
+## The DeMarketIze Solution

-DeMarket transforms market research into an interactive and rewarding experience.
+DeMarketIze transforms market research into an interactive and rewarding experience.
 Here's how:

 *   **Engaging Quizzes:** Companies can create and deploy quizzes to gather specific market data.
 *   **Player Participation:** Users ("players") can participate in these quizzes, test their knowledge, and share their opinions.